Supporting Head, Heart and Hands

 The school began in the upstairs of the North McIntyre Recreation Centre.
-September 2019 we will move to a 17 acre property with 2 ponds, surrounded by forest and nature.
-The school will be in the home of school co-founder and Northern Lights School Board Chair Arlene Thorn.
-You are welcome to visit and see the many amenities the property and home provide for the children.
+In September 2019 we moved to a 17 acre property with 2 ponds, surrounded by forest and nature.
+The school is now located in the home of the Northern Lights School Board Chair Arlene Thorn.
+You are welcome to visit and see the many amenities the property and home provide for your child.

 Why Northern Lights School?